Information you need

-They are offering the vaccine by appointment to current Novant Health patients at some of their locations.
+They are offering the vaccine by appointment at some of their locations.
 Novant Health also plans to open two mass vaccination sites in Charlotte (details to come), as well as holding smaller, pop-up vaccine clinics at local churches, Charlotte schools and Novant community clinics to better reach those in underserved communities.
 Appointments for these clinics are required and can be scheduled through Novant.

 Click here, answer a few questions and then follow the steps to get an appointment.

 Many local pharmacies are also providing the vaccine.
 Click on their logos to be taken to their vaccine info page.